 He epitomised this modern style of leadership where empathy is at the forefront, and he would always ask you how you're doing on a personal level.
 There were a few instances, not directly with me, but with colleagues, he stepped in to protect.
 Even if it meant sacrificing commercial interest.
 You don’t see this very often.
 And so, in some ways, that was the perfect leader to have at my first job when I was still very naïve, coming out of university with almost no expectations of what business life, professional life is going to be, to have this guy being the first person to shape me.
 So, he comes as close as there is to a role model in terms of how I want to be as well."

-Deirdre, class of 2012, shares how a BSN education supported her passion and helped set her up to succeed in the culinary world.
-She currently works at a Michelin-star restaurant i… More...
+Deirdre, class of 2012, shares how a BSN education supported her passion and helped set her up to succeed in the culinar… More...

 Naveen is a BSN alumnus, class of 1991, and a current BSN Parent.
 He shares a few of his most vivid and powerful BSN mem… More...